Authorised Independent Nu Skin Distributor

 How Australians Are Using LifePak

-Take one sachet with your morning meal and one with your evening meal.
+Take one sachet with breakfast and one with the evening meal.
 The fat-soluble vitamins (A, D, E, K) and CoQ10 all require dietary fat for proper absorption — at least 10–15 g per meal, roughly equivalent to a tablespoon of olive oil or a quarter of an avocado.
 Taking LifePak on an empty stomach wastes a significant portion of the fat-soluble nutrients.
-If your breakfast is typically light (toast, cereal, fruit), you'll get better results taking both sachets with dinner instead.
+If breakfast is typically light (toast, cereal, fruit), you'll get better results taking both sachets with dinner instead.

 Frequently Asked Questions

 Scope and ingredient quality.
 LifePak contains 58+ nutrients including CoQ10, omega-3s, alpha-lipoic acid, and chelated minerals.
-A single Swisse Ultivite tablet contains roughly 36 nutrients without CoQ10, omega-3s, or alpha-lipoic acid — and to match LifePak's coverage with Blackmores products, you'd need to buy 3–4 separate bottles.
-The price comparison isn't apples-to-apples.
+Centrum Advance contains roughly 25 nutrients in mostly oxide-form minerals without CoQ10, omega-3s, or alpha-lipoic acid.
+To match LifePak's coverage with pharmacy products you'd typically need to buy three to four separate bottles — at which point the cost comparison narrows considerably.

 Works With